coinflex-exchange/API/WEBSOCKET-README.md

 `price` is the [scaled][] price at which the order had offered to trade.

-`time_closed` is the micro-timestamp at which the order closed.
+`time_closed` is the microsecond timestamp of when the order was closed.

 ---